 Running After the Milky Way

 My cousin and her family had come over for a few days.
 It was just after the rainy season.
 Clear skies and comfortable weather.
 They were interested in star-gazing and I had the needed company for enjoying photography.
-During night shots, some of which take quite long, it is at times good to have company.
+During night shots, some of which take quite a long, it is at times good to have company.
 It takes care of the free-time between shots.
 For the first shot, I planned on capturing a star-trail.
 I still prefer creating the start trail within the camera using a single long exposure shot rather than capturing multiple shots and creating trails using software.

 I set everything and pressed the shutter release.
 I wanted the exposure to be about 45 minutes.
 So, we left the camera mounted on the tripod, and walked back for an early dinner.
 After a nice sumptuous meal, we chatted and walked back to the camera.
 I pressed the shutter release button again to end the exposure.
 I had mistakenly set the exposure to ‘X’ rather than ‘T’ (Camera modes (PSAM and more)).
 Result – two dark shots, taken a long duration apart!
 ‘X’ is 1/200 seconds on my camera, the flash sync speed.
 Both these times, when I pressed the shutter-release, it just opened for 1/200 second and then closed back again.
-This mistake had happened with me earlier too.
+This mistake had happened to me earlier too.
 Maybe, it is the way that I turn the shutter speed dial, that somehow I end up at ‘X’ rather than ‘T’.

 By the time we came back from dinner, Milky-Way was starting to appear.
 Now it was time for those milky way shots rather than star-trails.
 I captured some from my lawn and then we all walked over to their home (not far from my place).
 The view from their balcony was amazing.
 I captured some more photographs.
 The best part about photographing the galaxy was not just photography, but the discussions I had with them about the visible stars, planets and constellations.
 It’s fun to admire these on a clear sky and point them out to the group… much more than even photographing them without any company.